borud/thermo/README.md

 __*This is a work in progress so some of the code might be messy or unclear.*__

+__For some reason the Xively and WiFi code will not play nice with newer versions of the Arduino IDE.
+Version 1.0.5 does *NOT* work, while 1.0.2 appears to work.
+Have not investigated why.
+If you know why and feel like contributing, please fork the project and send me a pull-request.__

 The goal of this project is to learn about measuring body temperature, so the software will implement whatever I need to experiment with this.
 The goal isn't necessarily to produce a polished product at the